NeuronAddict/pyic/README.md

 ### 5 Extract some value

-Now, lets exploit another vulnerabily, we have an injection that display the output of the query on a field.
+Now, lets exploit another vulnerability, we have an injection that display the output of the query on a field.

 ```
 >>> rb = lambda payload : requests.get('http://127.0.0.1:8181/comment.php', params={'id': '1 {}'.format(payload), 'log': '1'})